disposablefilm/disposablefilm.com/_posts/2014-12-24-top-7-mobile-film-festivals.md

 ### 1. Mobile Film Festival
 One of our absolute favorite festivals is <a href="http://fr.mobilefilmfestival.com" target="_blank">Mobile Film Festival</a> based in Paris.
-Their 2014 festival is over but keep checking their website for info about submitting for 2015.
+They are accepting submissions until Jan 5, 2015 for their 2015 festival.

 ### 2. Cinephone International Smartphone Shortfilm Festival